evil-npo/pr-live-severs/README.md

-# serve angular apps
+# environment-on-demand for angular apps
-for PRs and stuff
+for PRs mostly

 ## installation
 * use python v3.7+